top of page

 EARLY WOMEN PSYCHOANALYSTS

-with Dr. Klara Naszkowska & Dr. Mark Beitel
+14-week Saturday Course with Dr. Klara Naszkowska & Dr. Ana Tomčić

 Cover. jpg.jpg

-Step into the untold history of extraordinary women who helped shape the foundations of psychoanalysis.
-Drawing from her anthology Early Women Psychoanalysts: History, Biography, and Contemporary Relevance, Klara Naszkowska will first resurrect biographies of remarkable pioneers who worked across Europe before World War II, revealing how their groundbreaking contributions to the nascent field of psychoanalysis were systematically erased from the historical record.
-She will weave together intimate biographical portraits with the turbulent socio-political landscape of early 20th-century Europe.
-Each biography will unfold against the backdrop of women's expanding educational opportunities, rising autocracies, forced migrations, and the complex dynamics of Jewish identity in a changing world.
-You'll discover how these trailblazing women navigated the intersections of gender, religion, politics, and professional ambition during one of history's most transformative periods.
+Step into the largely untold history of extraordinary women who helped shape the foundations of psychoanalysis.
+Drawing on her anthology Early Women Psychoanalysts: History, Biography, and Contemporary Relevance (Routledge, 2024) – included free for participants – and her original research, Dr. Klara Naszkowska brings to life the biographies of pioneering women who worked across Europe before World War II – figures whose groundbreaking contributions were later marginalized or systematically erased from the historical record.
+Through richly textured biographical narratives, the course situates these women’s lives and work within the turbulent sociopolitical landscape of early 20th-century Europe.
+Themes include women’s expanding access to education, the rise of authoritarian regimes, forced migration, and the complex dynamics of Jewish identity in a rapidly changing world.
+Participants will explore how these trailblazers navigated the intersections of gender, religion, politics, and professional ambition during one of history's most transformative periods.

 Meeting times